Sarmad426/DSA/3-Stacks/Readme.md

 ```

 This code creates a stack, pushes three elements onto it, and then pops them, displaying the top element and size in between.

-This is a basic implementation of a stack in C++.
-Depending on your needs, you can modify and expand upon this implementation to suit your specific requirements.